juiceo/jshare/SETUP.md

 Go to Supabase Dashboard -> Database Tables and enable Realtime for the tables that have listeners.

-At the time of writing, these are at least: `expenses`, `payments`
+At the time of writing, these are at least: `expenses`, `payments`, `messages` and `groups`.
+You can check `apps/server/src/triggers` to find all of the tables that have listeners and should therefore have Realtime enabled.

 ##### 2. Enable RLS for all tables

+By default all Supabase tables have RLS (Row Level Security) disabled, which means that anyone can read the data if they have the supabase URL.
+To prevent this, you should enable RLS for all tables.
-Go to Supabase Dashboard -> Database Tables

-Enable RLS (Row Level Security) for all tables.

-No need to create any policies, this just makes the tables not publicly readable.
+Go to Supabase Dashboard -> Database Tables and enable RLS (Row Level Security) for all tables.
+There isn't a need to create any policies, the application does not use RLS to restrict access to the tables.